nf-core/sopa/tests/README.md

 # Tests

+> [!NOTE]
-The `samplesheet.csv` is technology-agnostic, and uses synthetic data generated when running the pipeline.
+> The `samplesheet.csv` is technology-agnostic, and uses synthetic data generated when running the pipeline.
+The samplesheet uses a fake data path to make sure the path exists, but then it generates the dataset on-the-fly.

 ## Visium HD specific case